47colborne/exel/README.md

         end
     end

-Elsewhere in your application, you could run the job like so:
+Elsewhere in your application, you could run this job as follows:

     def run_example_job(file_path)
         context = EXEL::Context.new(file_path: file_path, user: 'username')